Transformer Wave Function for Quantum Long-Range models

 \section{Acknowledgements}

 The authors acknowledge funding through grants CEX2023-001286-S, from MCIN/AEI/10.13039/501100011033 and the EU ``NextGenerationEU''/PRTR, and TED2021-131447B-C21, from MCIN/AEI/10.13039/501100011033.
+This study was also supported by MCIN with funding from European Union NextGenerationEU (PRTR-C17.I1) promoted by the Government of Aragon.
 We also acknowledge the Gobierno de Arag\'on (Grant E09-17R Q-MAD), Quantum Spain and the CSIC Quantum Technologies Platform PTI-001.
 This research project was made possible through the access granted by the Galician Supercomputing Center (CESGA) to its supercomputing infrastructure.
 The supercomputer FinisTerrae III and its permanent data storage system have been funded by the Spanish Ministry of Science and Innovation, the Galician Government and the European Regional Development Fund (ERDF).
 S. R-J. acknowledges financial support from Gobierno de Arag\'on through a doctoral fellowship.